 01 of 13

-These adorable miniature garden or fairy garden gnomes are roughly 1/2 inch (1.25cm) tall.
+These adorable miniature garden or fairy garden gnomes are roughly 1/2 inch/1.25cm tall.
 Made from two-part epoxy putty they can be left outside in miniature gardens or in planters.
-We've made mine using two-part silicone mold putty to cast the repeated small parts so we can set up a range of gnomes in different poses to stock a dollhouse flower shop, or for an outdoor project, we're planning to use to surprise a few children.
+We've made ours using two-part silicone mold putty to cast the repeated small parts so we can set up a range of gnomes in different poses to stock a dollhouse flower shop.
 If your gnomes will be mainly indoors, you can make them from polymer clay instead of epoxy putty.

 02 of 13

-- Modeling Tools for Epoxy Putty (metal dental tools or silicon color shapers, wooden toothpicks) or polymer clay
+- Modeling tools for epoxy putty or polymer clay, such as metal dental tools or silicon color shapers, and wooden toothpicks.

 Note: If you will be using two-part epoxy putty, take care that you wear gloves and remove jewelry before beginning.
 Epoxy putty can easily ruin jewelry it comes in contact with if it is allowed to harden on the jewelry.
 It is advisable to wear gloves as some people can develop allergies to epoxy putty.
 Also, make sure you cover your workspace with a non-stick paper and have water and a wet paper towel or rag at your workspace.
 Epoxy putty will bond to almost anything, but can usually be removed with soap and water before it hardens.Continue to 3 of 13 below.